CLI Reference

 --repo PATH | Repository path (auto-detected if omitted) |

-The summarizer and branch_reviewer roles are configurable in profile.yaml like any other role (agent, directive).
-See Profiles.
+The summarizer, branch_reviewer, and fixer roles are configurable in profile.yaml like any other role (agent, directive).
+See Profiles and Review & Pull Requests.

 wb pull-request